safety.rules require backup before delete block rm

 // 3.
 After execute → handleToolResult

-// Success (isError: false) → deferred transitions advance
+// Success → deferred transitions advance

-// Failure (isError: true) → marking unchanged
+// Failure (thrown error or isToolResultError) → marking unchanged

 // require backup before delete